babazaroni/RoboND-Kinematics-Project/writeup_template.md

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

-The joint diagram describing the KR210 manipulator is:
+The joint diagram describing the KR210 manipulator and each joint's z and x axis:

 ![alt text][image4]

 Below is a hand drawn diagram listing the locations of the alpha, a and d constants and the q variables.
 The alphas represent the orientation of a joint's z axis from the previous joint's z axis.
-The a's are the displacement of the next joint z axis from the previous joint z axis along the x axis.
-The d constant is the displacement of the next joint x axis from the prevous joint x axis along the z axis.
+The a's are the displacement of the joint's z axis from the previous joint's z axis along the x axis.
+The d constant is the displacement of the joint's x axis from the prevous joint x axis along the z axis.
 The theta's represent the joint's angle of movement.

 ![alt text][image6]